thrishank/takeprofit-stoploss/README.md

 # TPSL - Take Profit Stop Loss Program

-This Anchor program allows users to create take profit (TP) and stop loss (SL) orders on the Solana blockchain.It leverages Pyth Network for price feeds and integrates with Jupiter Aggregator for swapping tokens.
+This Anchor program allows users to create take profit (TP) and stop loss (SL) orders on the Solana blockchain.
+It leverages Pyth Network for price feeds and integrates with Jupiter Aggregator for swapping tokens.

 ## Overview